zalando/postgres-operator/docs/reference/operator_parameters.md

   Specify server side encryption that S3 storage is using.
 If empty string is specified, no argument will be passed to `aws s3` command.
 Default: "AES256".

+* **logical_backup_s3_retention_time**
+  Specify a retention time for logical backups stored in S3.
+Backups older than the specified retention time will be deleted after a new backup was uploaded.
+If empty, all backups will be kept.
+Example values are "3 days", "2 weeks", or "1 month".
+The default is empty.

 * **logical_backup_schedule**
   Backup schedule in the cron format.
 Please take the [reference schedule format](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#schedule)